 Pop Bingo best suits a DJ or quiz host with a good selection of music or has a streaming subscription.
 Simple create an individual file/crate in your DJ software to list songs from the list of Pop Bingo artists.
 Arrange the songs into a list and play a short snippet of each song in order.
 The host can make it as easy or as difficult as they prefer based on which track by that artist they choose to play, which part of that track and for how long.

 The players/teams have to identify the artist and, if it’s on their Pop Bingo sheet, cross them off.

-From there, it’s pretty much normal bingo, with the host deciding what prizes are available for what; maybe a lines, and then a full house etc.
+From there, it’s pretty much normal bingo, with the host deciding what prizes are available for what; maybe a line and then a full house etc.